A Simple and Approximately Optimal Mechanism for an Additive Buyer: Summary of Known Results

 \section{Summary of Known Results}

 Table~\ref{tab:one-ind} and Table~\ref{tab:one-cor} presents the best results known for one additive buyer with item values sampled independently or arbitrarily, respectively.
 Additionally, Table~\ref{tab:many-ind} presents the best results known for many additive buyers in the independent setting.
 In each cell there is the known upper and lower bounds of the ratio between the corresponding column quantity and row quantity, and the source of the result.
-For example, in table~\ref{tab:one-ind}, table entry that corresponds to the row marked by $\max\{\SRev,\BRev\}$ and column marked by \Rev\ there is the upper bound of $6$ that we have presented in Theorem~\ref{thm:main} for the ratio $\Rev/\max\{\SRev,\BRev\}$ which holds for every distribution $D$.
-Results from this paper that are not implied by other results appear in bold.
+For example, in Table~\ref{tab:one-ind}, the table entry that corresponds to the row marked by $\max\{\SRev,\BRev\}$ and column marked by \Rev\ there is the upper bound of $5.2$ that slightly improves the 6-approximation from Theorem~\ref{thm:main} for the ratio $\Rev/\max\{\SRev,\BRev\}$ which holds for every distribution $D$.
 Results that are implied from other results, point to the results that imply them.